| Title: | Personal R package for Jordi Rosell |

 unused |

-expects a single string as input.
+chars expects a single string as input.
 To create a list of these,

-consider lapply(strings, chars)
+consider lapply(strings, chars).

 a vector of characters